-Enrollment status is defined as follows:
+Enrollment status is defined as follows.

-- Full time (12 credit hours or more)
+- Full-time (12 credit hours or more).

-- Three-quarter time (9, 10 or 11 credit hours)
+- Three-quarter-time (9, 10 or 11 credit hours).

-- Half time (6, 7 or 8 credit hours)
+- Half-time (6, 7 or 8 credit hours).

-- Less than half time (5 credit hours or less)
+- Less than half-time (5 credit hours or less).

 Financial aid will not be disbursed for any credit hours for which class attendance cannot be verified.
 The student will be responsible for payment for all charges for which financial aid cannot be applied.

-If a student completely withdraws from school, a “Return of Title IV Funds” calculation will be performed according to Department of Education regulations and may result in the student owing money to the Department of Education and/or Lorain County Community College.
-Examples of the Return of Title IV Funds policy are available upon request from the Financial Aid Office.
+If a student completely withdraws from school, a Return of Title IV Funds calculation will be performed according to Department of Education regulations and may result in the student owing money to the Department of Education and/or Lorain County Community College.
+Examples of the Return of Title IV Funds policy are available upon request from the Financial Service Center.
 Money earned on a campus-based job is paid to the student every other Friday.
-Loan money is disbursed to the student no earlier than 30 days into the “loan expense period” indicated on the loan application.
+Loan money is disbursed to the student no earlier than 30 days into the loan expense period indicated on the loan application.

-Return of Title IV Funds for Students who Completely Withdraw
+Return of Title IV Funds for Students Who Completely Withdraw

-This policy governs the return of Title IV funds (Pell Grant, Federal Stafford Subsidized Loan, Federal Stafford Unsubsidized Loan) disbursed for a student who completely withdraws or does not successfully complete any courses during a term or semester.
+This policy governs the return of Title IV funds (Federal Pell Grant, Federal Direct Subsidized Loan, Federal Direct Unsubsidized Loan) disbursed for a student who completely withdraws or does not successfully complete any courses during a term or semester.
 This policy assumes students earn aid based on the period of time enrolled/attending the semester.
-Unearned Title IV funds, other than Federal Work-Study, must be returned to the Department of Education.
-During the first 60 percent of the semester, students’ earn Title IV funds in direct proportion to the length of time each
+Unearned Title IV funds, other than federal work-study, must be returned to the Department of Education.
+During the first 60 percent of the semester, students earn Title IV funds in direct proportion to the length of time each

 Students return their share of unearned aid attributable to a loan under the terms and conditions of the promissory note.
 Students return their share of unearned aid attributable to a grant from the student’s own funds.
 LCCC may allow students to repay unearned aid attributable to a grant under a payment arrangement satisfactory to the institution.
 For students officially withdrawing (completely) from LCCC, the withdrawal date determination is the date students initiated the withdrawal.
 This date is indicated on the withdrawal form.

 Withdrawal Forms Are Available in the Enrollment, Financial and Career Services Division.

 For students not providing notification of a withdrawal, the date of withdrawal determination is the last date of attendance or the midpoint of the semester.
-Specific examples of the Return of Title IV Funds policy are available upon request from the financial services representative in the Financial Services Center.
+Specific examples of the Return of Title IV Funds Policy are available upon request from the financial services representative in the Financial Services Center.

-Permission Required to use Federal Financial Aid for Educationally Related Activities
+Permission Required to use Federal Financial Aid for Educationally-Related Activities

-Students wishing to use the available balance of their Federal financial aid for other educationally related charges after tuition and fees charges are satisfied may do so by completing an electronic permission slip.
-These charges may include purchases made in the LCCC Bookstore, graduation fees, child care fees, campus meal tickets, bus passes, emergency loans, non-credit course fees, library fines, and parking fines.
-Students may rescind this authorization at any time during the award year by visiting the LCCC Financial Services Center and completing a 'Cancellation of Permission for Bookstore and Other Charges' Form.
+Students wishing to use the available balance of their federal financial aid for other educationally-related charges after tuition and fees charges are satisfied may do so by completing an electronic permission slip.
+These charges may include purchases made in the LCCC Bookstore, graduation fees, child care fees, campus meal tickets, bus passes, emergency loans, non-credit course fees, library fines and parking fines.
+Students may rescind this authorization at any time during the award year by visiting the LCCC Financial Services Center and completing a cancellation of permission for bookstore and other charges form.
 The electronic student permission form is